feel-co/hjem/docs/inputs/index.md

 ## Usage

-Hjem achieves both simplicity and robustness by shaving off the unnecessary complexity and exposing a simple interface used to link files:
+Hjem achieves its signature simplicity and robustness by shaving off the unnecessary complexity and the boilerplate.
+Instead we expose a simple interface used to link files: {option}`hjem.users.<user>.files`.
-{option}`hjem.users.<user>.files`.
 This is the core of Hjem―file linking.

 ### `hjem.users`